 Keep the information on your resume or CV relevant and tailor it for the specific companies where you are applying.

-There is no single reason why those who are in their 40s should have trouble looking for a new career or indeed in changing career.
+There is no single reason why those who are in their 40s should have trouble looking for a new career or indeed in changing careers.

-While the new economic challenges are making the market harder to navigate for every worker, whether they are in the 20s or in their 40s, it’s clear that finding a new job for older people is even harder.
+While the new economic challenges are making job search harder for every worker, whether they are in the 20s or in their 40s, it’s clear that finding a new job for older people is even harder.

 Although this can lead to stress and worry, changing strategies, using these tips and investigating alternatives can greatly help older job seekers succeed.
 Stay confident, success is just around the corner!